Apple Cinnamon Oatmeal Waffles

 Serve immediately with melted vanilla almond butter (optional but recommended), pure maple syrup and chopped pecans.
 Leftovers can be stored in an airtight container for up to 3 days.
 For best results, reheat in the waffle iron or the oven to keep the edges crisp.

 *You can make your own buckwheat flour by grinding 3/4 cup buckwheat groats in a food processor.
 Sift out any large pieces with a fine mesh strainer over the large bowl.
 Alternatively, you can use store bought buckwheat flour.
-Just keep in mind the flavor will be somewhat earthier.
 If not gluten-free, you can replace the buckwheat with spelt flour or whole wheat flour.

 **I prefer to use Kite Hill almond milk yogurt to keep the recipe dairy-free but any kind of yogurt will work.